id-bioinfo/F1ALA/README.md

 ## Annotation statistics and visualization

-+ Write the annotation details to the output file, including annotated_node, annotated_node_precedor, distance_to_root, pangolineage, F1score and samples.
++ Write the annotation details to the output file, including annotation_node, annotation_node_precedor, distance_to_root, pangolineage, F1score and samples.
 + Write the annotation visualization to file graph-data-generated.js that should be moved to the provided 'visual' folder and open the 'graph.html' in a browser.
 + Collapse the tree by lineages and write this collapsed tree to file [#lineages]_collapsedTree.nwk.
 + Remove inconsistent taxa and write this pruned tree to file [#consistent_taxa]_removedTree.nwk (used for tree refinement using other phylogenetic insertion methods, e.g., UShER).